 FOOT CARE NURSE COURSE (PART 2)

-Policy and Procedure Manual - Kamloops, BC
+Policies and Procedures Manual - Kamloops, BC

 The Foot Care Nurse (FCN) course is designed for nurses new to foot care and for experienced foot care nurses who wish to update their knowledge and skills.
 This course provides participants with the knowledge and skills necessary to function as a foot care nurse within a health care team.
 This comprehensive, advanced, and diabetic foot care program follows current Best Practice Guidelines and evidence-based practice.

 Part 2 of the FCN course provides hands on learning opportunities for students to practice their foot care skills.
 This part of the FCN course is a mentorship and clinical program offered in a central location and facilitated by an on site Foot Care Nurse Educator.

 Part 2 of the FCN course in Kamloops is not administered by Foot Care Kingston, but is independently administered by Whole Health Care, one of Foot Care Kingston's education partners.
 Tuition for Part 2 is not included in the tuition for Part 1.

 - Applicants must have successfully completed Part 1 of the FCN course through Foot Care Kingston with a minimum grade of 75%.